junyu92/Notebook/docs/ocaml/incremental.md

 ## introduction

-Incremental si an optimization tool.
+Incremental is an optimization tool.

 ### The computational model